-However, baby oils contain ingredients like some of those listed below that I have found in a different few brands of the product.
-I remember when baby oil that was available at the supermarket was always 100% mineral oil, packaged differently from that avaiable in the pharmacy, and sold at a slightly higher price.
+Baby oils contain ingredients like some of those listed below that I have found in different brands of the product.
+I remember when baby oil that was available at the supermarket was always 100% mineral oil, packaged differently from that available in the pharmacy, and sold at a slightly higher price.

-Customers likely thought that it was a different, higher grade of product.
-At the same time, people occssionally purchased plain mineral oil from the pharmacy or used petroleum jelly instead of the baby oil available.
-Then, with industrial progress, other ingredients began to be added to the baby oils, as discussed below.
+Customers likely thought that the product sold in the pharmacy was a different, higher grade of product.
+At the same time, people occasionally purchased plain mineral oil from the pharmacy or used petroleum jelly instead of the baby oil available.
+Then, with industrial progress, other ingredients began to be added to the baby oils.

 In decades past on the farm in rural America, people sometimes used herbal remedies for diaper rash and dry skin.
-If nothing else was available, they even used lard, which worled just as well as oils and hand lotions today, although with less of a pleasant scent.
+If nothing else was available, they even used lard, which would just as well as oils and hand lotions today, although with less of a pleasant scent.

 Skin Care Emergencies

-In urban areas, hospitals send wound treatment mobile units out into lower income neighborhoods to hlp residents with chronic wounds that are not healing.
+In urban areas, hospitals send wound treatment mobile units out into lower income neighborhoods to help residents with chronic wounds that are not healing.
 This is particularly true of those with diabetes and those who are elderly.
 A number of techniques and treatments are used, as needed, including hospital-grade honey and probably a variety of lotions and oils as well.

-Honey is hydroscopic, meaning it attracts water or moisture and helps to seal a wouind.
+Honey is hydroscopic, meaning it attracts water or moisture and helps to seal a wound.
 Many honeys are 80% sugar and 20% water.
 Honey is also antiseptic, killing bacteria.
 This leads me to think that honey was probably used at times to treat diaper rash.

-Ingredients In Top Brands Of Baby Oil
+Ingredients in Top Brands of Baby Oil

 Soft and Silk Baby Oil

 - Mineral Oil, Aloe Vera Extract, Vitamin E, Acetate, Fragrance.

-Johnson's Baby Oil, Lavender scent
+Johnson's Baby Oil, Lavender Scent

 - Mineral Oil, Fragrance

 Burt's Bee Baby Bee Oil

-Ingredients: prunus armeniaca (apricot) kernel oil, vitis vinifera (grape) seed oil, tritium vulgare (wheat) germ oil, tocopheryl acetate, fragrance, tocopherol, rosmarinus officinalis (rosemary) leaf extract, glycine soja (soybean) oil, canola oil
+- Prunus armeniaca (apricot) kernel oil, vitis vinifera (grape) seed oil, tritium vulgare (wheat) germ oil, tocopheryl acetate, fragrance, tocopherol, rosmarinus officinalis (rosemary) leaf extract, glycine soja (soybean) oil, canola oil

 Buddha Baby Oil

-Ingredients Prunus amygadulas dulcis (sweet almond) oil and Lavendula augustofolia (lavender) oil.
+- Prunus amygadulas dulcis (sweet almond) oil and Lavendula augustofolia (lavender) oil.

 Baby Moon Oil

 - Lavender, tangerine and "other" essential oils, in sweet almond and olive oils.

-A successful home recipe for Baby Oil from a friend
+A successful home recipe for baby oil from a friend:

 Science Fun with Baby Oil